 Also of interest is that Kaneohe has more people living here who work in computers and math than 95% of the places in the US.

-Kaneohe is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Kaneohe is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Kaneohe citizens is very high relative to the national average among all cities (21.84%): 37.66% of adults in Kaneohe have a bachelor's degree or even advanced degree.
+The citizens of Kaneohe are very well educated compared to the average community in the nation: 37.66% of adults in Kaneohe have a bachelor's degree or even advanced degree.

 The per capita income in Kaneohe in 2018 was $41,625, which is wealthy relative to Hawaii and the nation.
 This equates to an annual income of $166,500 for a family of four.